 She also serves as the medical director of Quality and Clinical Analysis for the Southern California Permanente Medical Group.
 She oversees SCPMG’s research and evaluation and continuing medical education nationally.

 Dr. Gin has also participated in the U.S. Department of Health and Human Services Health Quality Summit and the Task Force on Telehealth Policy, a partnership of National Committee for Quality Assurance, American Telemedicine Association, and Alliance for Connected Care; and sits on the Standards Committee for the NCQA.

 Prior to these roles, Dr. Gin served as the medical director and chief of staff for Kaiser Permanente Orange County.
 She has more than 30 years of internal medicine expertise and leadership experience.
-She played an instrumental role in the development and opening of the Kaiser Permanente Orange County-Irvine Medical Center in 2008.
+She was instrumental in the development and opening of the Kaiser Permanente Orange County-Irvine Medical Center in 2008.

-Dr. Gin is a well-respected, compassionate clinician who has co-authored and published clinical papers and book chapters on topics including domestic violence, hypertension, and health policy in bioethics.
-She is an advocate for public service and a passionate educator, recognized with several awards for teaching and outstanding academic contributions, and was named the 2019 Physician of the Year by the Orange County Medical Association.
+She is a well-respected clinician who has co-authored and published clinical papers and book chapters on topics including domestic violence, hypertension, and health policy in bioethics.
+She is an advocate for public service and equity in health care, and a dedicated educator, recognized with several awards for teaching and outstanding academic contributions.
+In 2022, she was named one of Modern Healthcare’s Top 25 Innovators.